Faradey27/react-native-keyboard-tools/README.md

 # react-native-keyboard-tools
-> A list of components and tools that help to work with the keyboard in react-native
+> A list of components, tools and hooks that help to work with the keyboard in react-native

+## Features

-## KeyboardAwareScrollView
+### KeyboardAwareScrollView

-A ScrollView component that handles keyboard appearance and automatically scrolls to focused `TextInput`.
+> A ScrollView component that handles keyboard appearance and automatically scrolls to focused `TextInput`.

+### useMaskedTextInput
+> A React hook to mask an input using.

 ## Installation